 Another worker, Isoa Tuinasaoalau, said the men’s living arrangements outside work hours also make it easy for them to maintain social distancing at home.

 “We are lucky, have a good house here.
-We have four of us in a house and we have three houses [between 12 workers],” he said.
+We have4 of us in a house and we have 3 houses [between 12 workers],” he said.

 Home wifi was installed for the men by their employer when they first arrived in Childers, and George said the men all talk regularly with their relatives and friends back home.